 Babies are never too young to enjoy a book!
 Choose one with bold, uncluttered images, and simple shapes and patterns.
 This will help your baby learn to focus.
 Take the time to tell babies about the pictures.
 If they’re simple shapes or patterns, describe them.
 You can even take your baby’s hand and gently trace circles, squares, wavy lines – anything!
 This will help your baby learn more about what they’re seeing, but most importantly, they will love hearing your voice.

-If you'd like to try a black and white book with your baby, here are 12 Black and White Books for Babies to look out for.
+If you'd like to try a black and white book with your baby, here are some black and white books for babies to look out for.